Police & Fire

 Non-Emergency Phone: 614-885-4463

-- Learn more about emergency and non-emergency service provisions here.
+- Learn more about emergency and non-emergency service provisions during the coronavirus pandemic

 - File a Report